-The Advocacy Program will assist USF students or employees who are victims of actual or threatened violence including assault, battery, sexual battery and attempted sexual battery.
+The Advocacy Program will assist USF students, staff, and faculty who are victims/survivors of actual or trauma including assault, battery, stalking, domestic violence, and prior abuse.
 Services are available 24 hours a day, seven days a week.

 Victim services include assistance in contacting professors or supervisors about absences, assistance with referrals and follow-up medical treatment and counseling services on and off campus; assistance with immediate changes in residence hall arrangements if needed for victims living on campus; assistance with immediate safe housing; transportation and assistance in disciplinary proceedings and/or the criminal justice system.
 Follow-up counseling services or other trauma assistance will be arranged for the victim as needed.